On4ll/GUI-Chaos-to-Divine-Chao-Converter-for-POE/README.md

 ![chaos_converter](https://github.com/user-attachments/assets/1e837b6d-111e-4577-be35-34eacfe14797)

 To use run the Chaos_converter.BAT file.
 Set the conversion rate and click 'Update' to update the conversion rate.
 Set the total amount and click 'Calculate' to find the converted amount.
 It will remember your conversion rate next time you run the program.
+I wass using this to convert price of blueprints.
+But we can use it for any conversion of course.